MiguelSombrero/cyber-security-base-project/report.md

 #### Default database password

 There is no no database username and password set in *application.properties* file.
 This means, that Spring uses default username "sa" and password "".
-Anyone who has access to database, could easily try default password and get access to all the data.
+Anyone who has access to database, could easily get access to all the data by brute forcing default usernames and passwords.

 ### Steps to fix